oroinc/crm/src/Oro/Bundle/SalesBundle/Resources/doc/api/b2b_customer.md

 {@inheritdoc}

-**Please note:**
+**Note:**

-*Data should contain all email addresses of the business customer, including the primary email address.*
+Data should contain all email addresses of the business customer, including the primary email address.

 ### phones